kumuluz/kumuluzee-metrics/README.md

 KumuluzEE Metrics is a metrics collecting extension for the KumuluzEE microservice framework.
 It provides support for collecting different system, application and user-defined metrics and exposing them as in different ways.
 Metrics can be exposed on a URL, as a JSON object on in Prometheus format.

-KumuluzEE Metrics currently provides support for Prometheus, Graphite, KumuluzEE Logs and Logstash reporters and a servlet, which exposes metrics in JSON or Prometheus format.
+KumuluzEE Metrics currently provides support for Prometheus, Graphite, Logs and Logstash reporters and a servlet, which exposes metrics in JSON or Prometheus format.

 KumuluzEE Metrics includes modules for automatic collection of JVM and web application metrics.
 It supports easy definition and collection of application specific metrics, as described below.